In Japan, hotels lose out on Olympic bet as coronavirus spreads | MarketScreener

 Now, many of them are negotiating with their banks to forestall bankruptcies after a disastrous month of cancellations, said Shigeki Kitahara, who owns a ryokan a few streets away from Matsui in Kyoto, and heads the association.

 "In all honesty, for the month of March, it's not even a question about the percentage of customers we've lost," he said.
-"We've been pretty much wiped out."

 By Mari Saito and Sakura Murakami